tkellen/kwm/README.md

 of abstractions.

 When I realized I had everything I needed in my humble shell script, I decided I didn't want more abstractions for this job.
-So, I wrapped it in a command line interface aimed at self-learning and joining the ranks of folks trying to tame this madness.
+So, I wrapped my installer in a command line interface aimed at self-learning and joined the ranks of folks trying to tame this madness.

 So far, it's working well.
 If you try it, I hope it lowers the barrier of entry to running your own cluster.